This post may contain affiliate links.

 Step 1: Stack and cut paper thin slices of prosciutto in half lengthwise.

-Or instead of wrapping spears individually, serve in bundles as a side dish.
+Or instead of wrapping spears individually, serve in bundles as a side dish (like to these Bacon Wrapped Asparagus).
 Skip cutting prosciutto slices in half and wrap one or two slices around a bundle of 6 cooked and cooled asparagus spears.
 This would be great alongside Grilled Lamb Chops or Grilled Chicken Thighs.

 Prosciutto Wrapped Asaparagus